rwb27/openflexure_microscope/README.md

 The trick of making a microscope out of a webcam has been around for a little while, and produces good results.
 However, getting a nice mechanical stage to focus the microscope and move around on the sample is tricky.
 This project is a 3D printable design that enables very fine (sub-micron) mechanical positioning of the sample and the lens, with surprisingly good mechanical stability.
 It's discussed in various [media articles](https://github.com/rwb27/openflexure_microscope/wiki/Media-Articles) and a [paper in Review of Scientific Instruments](http://dx.doi.org/10.1063/1.4941068) (open access).

-## Come study for a PhD!
+## Come join us!
-Most of the development of this design has been done as part of [Richard's research](http://www.bath.ac.uk/physics/contacts/academics/richard-bowman/index.html) - if you're interested in studying for a PhD at the University of Bath in the field of open-source scientific instrumentation, please [get in touch](http://www.bath.ac.uk/physics/contacts/academics/richard-bowman/index.html)!
-There's currently a [post being advertised](https://www.findaphd.com/search/ProjectDetails.aspx?PJID=91524) (funding for home or EU students) but if you have funding or are interested in applying for it, do get in touch anyway :)
+Most of the development of this design has been done as part of [Richard's research](http://www.bath.ac.uk/physics/contacts/academics/richard-bowman/index.html) - if you would like to join our research group at Bath, and you have funding or are interested in applying for it, do get in touch.
+Check the University of Bath jobs site, or findaphd.com, to see if we are currently advertising any vacancies.

 ## Kits and License
 This project is open-source and is released under the CERN open hardware license.
 You can buy a kit of the microscope from [WaterScope](http://www.waterscope.org/).
 Currently, the kits being sold are version 5.15 and if you're looking for the assembly instructions they are in the [version 5.16 release](https://github.com/rwb27/openflexure_microscope/releases/tag/v5.16.10-beta).